WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 Whenever you are merging coins in one transaction, it becomes clear to any outside observer that these coins belong to the same entity, thus linking the previous transaction history.
 Thus [identifying change](/why-wasabi/Coins.md#heuristics-identifying-change) based on some heuristics is a top goal of transaction surveillance.

-You want to avoid merging coins with different anonymity set values whenever possible, because this will link these coins, reduce their anonymity set to the lowest value.
+You want to avoid merging coins with different anonymity set values whenever possible, because this will link these coins and reduce their anonymity set to the lowest value.

 ## Your options to use change privately